Introduction to Registering a company in Belgium

-Another country at the heart of the European Union, Belgium has capitalised on its central geographic location, highly developed transport network, and diversified industrial and commercial base.
-Belgium is one of most prosperous countries in the EU, with a GDP of $43,629 in 2015 (est).
-Belgium is relatively straightforward to register a company in, although Company Directors are required to be educated to at least degree or diploma in their relevent field.
+Belgium is known as a country at the heart of the European Union with its central geographic location, highly developed transport network, and diversified industrial and commercial base.
+Registering a company in Belgium help foreign investors through a series of R&D incentives, innovation and excellent connectivity to surrounding markets.
+The process for registering a company in Belgium is relatively straightforward, although Company Directors are required to be educated to at least degree or diploma in their relevent field.

 What are the most common types of company in Belgium?